 Student Frequently Asked Questions

-The Thesis Fairs are an opportunity for students to meet with up to 10 organisations and discuss their offered projects with the hope that you will match with one of them.
-This year, due to the ongoing COVID-19 pandemic, we will have both events online.
+The Thesis Fairs are an opportunity for students to meet with up to 5 organisations and discuss their offered projects with the hope that you will match with one of them.

 The projects are available on DataNose and you vote for the projects you are interested in.
-A schedule will be generated for you based upon your ranked top 15 projects.
+A schedule will be generated for you based upon your ranked top 8 organisations.

-An Information Night is organised before each event, this year it will be a webinar.
+An Information Night is organised before each event.
 During this presentation you will receive important information on how to vote on projects, meeting etiquette, CV tips, how to use the new online event platform, etc.

-Only MSc AI students in Year 2+ that are starting their thesis in 2020/2021 may participate in the AI Thesis Fair on 1 October, 2020.
+Only UvA students starting their thesis in 2022/2023 in the following programs may participate in the general Thesis Fair:

 NO you cannot attend both Fairs as projects presented at each Fair are specific for your MSc program.
 Additionally external organisations will be looking for students from the programs described by the event.